SAP/project-portal-for-innersource/README.md

 A reference implementation to list all InnerSource projects of a company in an interactive and ease to use way.
 It can be used as a template for implementing the InnerSource Commons [InnerSource portal](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/patterns/2-structured/innersource-portal.md) pattern.

 ## Demo

 A running instance of the portal using mock data can be found [here](https://sap.github.io/project-portal-for-innersource/index.html).

-> **Note:** The portal can also be seen in action in the InnerSourceCommons Fall Summit 2020 session [The Unexpected Path of Applying InnerSource Patterns](https://www.youtube.com/watch?v=6r9QOw9dcQo&list=PLCH-i0B0otNQZQt_QzGR9Il_kE4C6cQRy&index=6).
+The portal can also be seen in action at the InnerSourceCommons Fall Summit 2020 session [The Unexpected Path of Applying InnerSource Patterns](https://www.youtube.com/watch?v=6r9QOw9dcQo).

 ## Description